Elbow grease

-Origins
+Elbow grease is an idiom for manual labor and/or the process of working hard to accomplish an objective.

-The first use of the phrase in print was in 1672.
+The earliest evidence of the phrase in print was in 1672.
 Andrew Marvell, an English metaphysical poet, used the words in a satirical book about English parliament.
 Marvell wrote: "Two or three brawny Fellows in a Corner, with mere Ink and Elbow-grease, do more Harm than an Hundred systematical Divines with their sweaty Preaching."

+Further uses are attested in the 1670s.
 In 1699, the phrase appeared in the New Dictionary of the Canting Crew defined as "a derisory Term for Sweat".
-The phrase had existed for sometime before that, known as "the best substance for polishing furniture".